adambard/learnxinyminutes-docs/javascript.html.markdown

 myPrototype.meaningOfLife = 43
 myObj.meaningOfLife // = 43

-// While the __proto__ magic property we've seen so far is useful for
-// explaining prototypes, it's non-standard.
-There's no standard way to change
+// We mentioned that __proto__ was non-standard, and there's no standard way to
-// an existing object's prototype, but there's two ways to set the prototype of
+// change the prototype of an existing object.
+However, there's two ways to
-// a new object when you first create it.
+// create a new object with a given prototype.

 // The first is Object.create, which is a recent addition to JS, and therefore
 // not available in all implementations yet. var myObj = Object.create(myPrototype) myObj.meaningOfLife // = 43

-// Unfortunately, Object.create is quite recent and isn't available in many
-// browsers, so you often can't use that, either.
-The most reliable way to set
-// prototypes involves constructors.

-// TODO: write about the .prototype property on constructors

-// Built-in types' prototypes work like this too, so you can actually change
+// The second way, which works anywhere, has to do with constructors.
+// Constructors have a property called prototype.
+This is *not* the prototype of
+// the constructor function itself; instead, it's the prototype that new objects
+// are given when they're created with that constructor and the new keyword. myConstructor.prototype = {
+    getMyNumber: function(){
+        return self.myNumber
+    }
+}
+var myNewObj2 = new myConstructor()
+myNewObj2.getMyNumber() // = 5

+// Built-in types like strings and numbers also have constructors that create
+// equivalent wrapper objects. var myNumber = 12
+var myNumberObj = new Number(12)
+myNumber == myNumberObj // = true

+// Except, they aren't exactly equivalent. typeof(myNumber) // = 'number'
+typeof(myNumberObj) // = 'object'
+myNumber === myNumberObj // = false
+if (0){
+    // This code won't execute, because 0 is falsy.
+}
+if (Number(0)){
+    // This code *will* execute, because Number(0) is truthy.
+}

+// However, the wrapper objects and the regular builtins share a prototype, so
-// the prototype of a string, for instance.
+// you can actually add functionality to a string, for instance.
 String.prototype.firstCharacter = function(){
     return this.charAt(0)
 }
 "abc".firstCharacter() // = "a"

-// There are several implementations of JavaScript, which all gain new features
-// at different times.
-Sometimes, however, it's possible to replicate new
-// features by altering built in types or prototypes, which is called
+// This fact is often used in "polyfilling", which is implementing newer
-// "polyfilling".
+// features of JavaScript in an older subset of JavaScript, so that they can be
+// used in older environments such as outdated browsers.

 // For instance, we mentioned that Object.create isn't yet available in all
-// implementations, but we can still use it if we do this: if (Object.create === undefined){
+// implementations, but we can still use it with this polyfill: if (Object.create === undefined){ // don't overwrite it if it exists
     Object.create = function(proto){
         // make a temporary constructor with the right prototype var Constructor = function(){}
         Constructor.prototype = proto
-        return new Constructor()
+        // then use it to create a new, appropriately-prototyped object return new Constructor()
     }
 }